JoshBergman/TooSimpleAnalytics/README.md

 > module.exports = uri = "your database connection link";

-1. Register each site you wish to track with a put request to X/std/new/site/{site collection label}
+1. Register each site you wish to track with a POST request to X/std/new/site/{site collection label}
 2. Add an API call for each new visitor on your site as a GET request to X/std/view/{site collection label} (Your site collection label must already exist)